 Ownership of the remains of dead British servicepeople was always problematical when other countries were involved; it was particularly so when there were intermingled British and American remains due to the opposed basic principles of the two national programmes.
 The British did not permit repatriation whilst the Americans had it as one of their prime objectives.

-In other theatres of war, however, this type of agreement did not always operate, and then the nationality of the greater number might prevail, possibly entailing repatriation to the United States.
-The most controversial example of this was the case involving the famous Major General Orde Wingate, who is buried in Arlington Cemetery in Washington because the Americans outnumbered the British in the aircraft in which he lost his life, no individual identification having been possible.
+In other theatres of war, however, this type of agreement did not necessarily operate, and then the nationality of the greater number might prevail, possibly entailing repatriation to the United States.
+The most controversial example of this was the case involving the famous Major General Orde Wingate of the Chindits.
+He is buried in Arlington Cemetery in Washington because the Americans outnumbered the British in the aircraft in which he lost his life, no individual identification having been possible.

 British newspapers often picked up on cases where relatives of the dead had been badly treated.
 The particularly high-profile case of Orde Wingate caused the always combustible Daily Mirror to explode.
 On 28 November 1950, the paper printed what, for it, amounted to a sizeable article.